cuiyongbo/hello-world/my_wiki/algorithms/breadth_first_search_alg.rst

         s.d = 0
         initial Q to empty # a first-in, first-out queue Enqueue(Q, s)
-        # invariant Q consists of the set of gray vertice
+        # invariant: Q consists of the set of gray vertice
         while not isEmpty(Q):
             u = Dequeue(Q)
             for each v in G.Adj[u]